skeletona/AI-Team/README.md

 | `sql`     | Look in database         | `./main sql`                              |

 ### Completions
-You can add AI-Team commands to shell completions
+You can add AI army commands to shell completions
 ```shell
 ./main --install-completion
 export PATH="$PATH:."
 exec $SHELL
 ```
-<b>Careful</b>: Works only if current directory is in PATH
+<b>Careful</b>: Works only if current directory is in your PATH

 ## Configuring